|

 being old, substandard or even filled with cement rather than bursting

 charges.
-Consequently the Battle
+Consequently the After

 repairs at Lushan, and re-ammunitioning (again with sub-standard rounds)